oxLeslie/AMACalendar/README.md

 # AMACalendar
-this is a Chinese Calendar.
+This is a Chinese Calendar.